PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 `Learn more in the Eclipse Help about the workbench <https://help.eclipse.org/2019-06/topic/org.eclipse.platform.doc.user/gettingStarted/qs-02a.htm?cp=0_1_0_0>`_

 The |EclipseIDE|_ is a general purpose tool that is open, flexible and powerful.
-Maybe for this reason, it results complex for some users, but we believe that we can customize and transform it into a friendly, modern and productive tool for game development.
+Maybe, for this reason, it is complex for some users, but we believe that we can customize and transform it into a friendly, modern and productive tool for game development.

 When you run the editor, it opens the workbench in the selected workspace.
 The workbench contains windows, and each window contains parts (views and editors), an editor area, `main toolbar`_ and main menu.
-All these elements are grouped and layout in a perspective, and you can switch from one perspective to other.
+All these elements are grouped and layout in a perspective, and you can switch perspectives.
 Different windows may contain different perspectives.
-For example, you can open the Scene design perspective in a window and the Phaser Labs perspective in other window, that you can move to a second monitor.
+For example, you can open the Scene design perspective in a window and the Phaser Labs perspective in another window, that you can move to a second monitor.

 .. image:: images/workbench-overview.png